 a) Create a survey: A survey, which can be prepared online or offline, is a simple tool for taking feedback and comments about a subject.
 Here’s the result of a survey to determine the reason why people travel.

 There are plenty of free or inexpensive tools that you can use to create your online survey.
 SurveyMonkey is quite user-friendly and offers short surveys, free of charge.
-Most email marketing services, such as Getresponse or Aweber, also come with built-in survey templates.
+Most email marketing strategy services, such as Getresponse or Aweber, also come with built-in survey templates.

 To assess the needs of your target audience, regardless of your niche, your survey should ask these three questions, at a minimum:

-1) Audience demographics: This will help you better target your marketing messages to fit your target audience.
+1) Audience demographics: This will help you better target your marketing strategy messages to fit your target audience.
 Your survey can address any of these demographics:

 - Age range (e.g., 20–35)